ryukinix/mir/README.md

 # Usage / Instructions

-1. Mount the schematics circuit as described this repository
+1. Mount the schematics circuit as described in this repository
-2. Write the program of the microcontroller at IRController dir
+2. Compile the program of the microcontroller at IRController on the firmware
 3. Plug the Arduino on the USB and run the following instructions:

 ```